HimesHideout/be-dumpybot/README.md

 ### Creating Tables on AWS

 On your AWS account, you will need a few tables set up: One for the players, and another for the items.
-The names of this tables can be defined with the DYNAMO_{Table}_TABLE environment variable.
-So, for your dev environment you can do:
+The names of these tables can be defined with the `DYNAMO_{Table}_TABLE` environment variables (see **.env Files** below).

-DYNAMO_PLAYERS_TABLE = "dev-players"

-And that would be the table used for the players in that environment.
-As of right now the env variables to set are:

-DYNAMO_PLAYERS_TABLE
-DYNAMO_ITEMS_TABLE
+The four tables you should need to make are as follows:

+- Players Table (Development)
+- Items Table (Development)
+- Players Table (Testing)
+- Items Table (Testing)

+How you name these tables is up to you but make sure you reflect that naming in the `.env` files so that schemas are properly applied when running tests.

+We've added an automatic script for creating the tables in `database/apply-schemas.js`.
+You can run it as:

+`npm run apply-schemas`

+This script also runs during the tests to create the test tables.

 ### Installing Packages